 A complete list of all the projects and the budgets was presented and shown on the slides.
 The projects cover the full stack of mmWave communications from channel measurements, signal processing, circuits, MAC-layer research, networking and application layer.
 In addition, one project is currently being pursued outside the direct mmWave space on a “sensibility testbed”.

-There was a widespread feeling that the communication on the projects was poor and showcasing what was potentially good research.
+There was a widespread feeling that the communication on the projects was poor at showcasing what was potentially good research.
 The board was impressed with the variety of the projects, but felt they were hearing of many of the projects for the first time.

 In addition, the once per year review was not sufficient, and many board members would like to be more engaged on a regular basis.